 The Criminal Justice program provides students with a comprehensive liberal arts education and overview of the six major fields of criminal justice: law enforcement, corrections, court procedures, criminal investigation, administration and management, and criminal justice research.
 Our curriculum creates an awareness of the history of the criminal justice system through teaching theories of crime and criminal behavior, issues related to crime prevention and the rehabilitation of offenders, and concepts like the preservation and analysis of evidence.

 Student Opportunities and Experience

 Courses are offered at the main campus in Orangeburg; at the Columbia at Fort Jackson location, and online.
 Adult learners may take classes online or in the evening setting, and traditional undergraduate students take classes during the day at the main campus.

 Careers and Outcomes

-The Criminal Justice degree prepares students to enter a variety of careers including community supervision, law enforcement, court administration, social services, private security, rehabilitation, and counseling.
-It also provides students a foundation for graduate study in criminal justice, rehabilitation counseling, public administration, criminology and related areas.
+The Criminal Justice degree prepares students to enter a variety of careers, including community supervision, law enforcement, court administration, community specialists, correctional officers, criminal and family law, and criminal investigations, etc. It also provides students a foundation for graduate study in criminal justice, criminology, and related areas.